 Maimonides (RAMBAM), one of the greatest Jewish philosophers of all time, explained that the shofar that we blow every day during the Month of Elul serves as a spiritual alarm clock, to “Wake up sleepers from their sleep”.
 If the summer was a time to nourish our physical needs and “charge our batteries”, Fall comes right after to remind us that our spiritual needs are equally important.
 And for the students, it is a wake-up call for growth, both spiritually and academically.

-The Mark L. Haberkorn Religious School is an integral part of our synagogue where all students and families develop a positive Jewish identity based on Reform Jewish principals through relevant experiences within a supportive educational environment that creates a compelling reason to be Jewish.
+The Mark L. Haberkorn Religious School is an integral part of our synagogue, where all students and families develop a positive Jewish identity based on Reform Jewish principles through relevant experiences within a supportive educational environment that creates a compelling reason to be Jewish.